-Kids love pancakes but haven’t found a good gluten free recipe?
+Your kids love pancakes, but you haven’t found a good gluten-free recipe?
 Look no further.
-Our kitchen tested and kid approved recipe is one your family will love.
+Our kitchen-tested and kid-approved recipe is one your family will love.

 Breakfast, packed for lunch, or the occasional “brinner” (breakfast for dinner) pancakes are delicious any time of day.

-Finding the perfect gluten free pancake recipe was one of my first tasks after my daughter went gluten free a year and a half ago.
-Since, I’ve loved adapting my own recipe to also be allergy free to fit my dairy free needs, as well.
+Finding the perfect gluten-free pancake recipe was one of my first tasks after my daughter went gluten-free a year and a half ago.
+Since then, I’ve loved adapting my own recipe to also be allergen-free to fit my dairy-free needs, as well.

 Pancakes are great for lunch because they’re so versatile!
-Use them to create a yummy pancake sandwich with your favorite nut butter spread inside, top them with cream cheese and strawberries, or simply paired with fresh fruit.
+Use them to create a yummy pancake sandwich with your favorite nut butter spread inside, top them with cream cheese and strawberries, or simply pair them with fresh fruit.

 The recipe adds just a hint of sweetness into the batter, in the form of maple syrup.
 I do this because my daughter is not fond of it drizzled all over the top, so by adding that extra kick directly to the batter, you don’t need it!
 That’s why these pancakes are so great packed up for lunch.